dfinson/apifi/README.md

 @GraphQLArgument(name = "limit", defaultValue = "50") int limit,
 @GraphQLArgument(name = "sortBy") String sortBy,
 @GraphQLArgument(name = "sortDirection", defaultValue = "\"ASC\"") Sort.Direction sortDirection) {
-return ApiLogic.fuzzySearch(User.class, userDataManager, userMetaOperations, offset, limit, searchTerm, sortBy, sortDirection);
+return ApiLogic.freeTextSearch(User.class, userDataManager, userMetaOperations, offset, limit, searchTerm, sortBy, sortDirection);
 }
 ...
 }

 ```
-`fuzzySearch` does not return a list of all matching database records, but rather the contents of a `Page` object.
+`freeTextSearch` does not return a list of all matching database records, but rather the contents of a `Page` object.
 This means that the search results are paginated by definition.
-Because of this, `fuzzySearch` takes in the 2 optional arguments `int offset` and `int limit` - in that order.
+Because of this, `freeTextSearch` takes in the 2 optional arguments `int offset` and `int limit` - in that order.
 These are "optional" in the sense that if not specified, the offset and limit will default to 0 and 50 respectively.
 An additional 2 optional arguments are `String sortBy` and `Sort.Direction sortDirection` - in that order. `String sortBy` specifies the name of a field within the given entity by which to apply the sort.
 If no matching field is found an `IllegalArgumentException` is thrown. `Sort.Direction sortDirection` determines the ordering strategy.
 If not specified it defaults to ascending order (`ASC`).

 ### Collections